Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

 \subsubsection{The Additive RDF}

 The ARDF describes the best R-D performance achievable by an additive test channel followed by optimum estimation, including the possibility of time sharing (convexification)~\cite{zamir:1996}.
 We will here restrict attention to Gaussian noise, MMSE estimation (MSE distortion), and no time-sharing, so we take the ``freedom'' to use the notation \emph{additive RDF}, $R_X^{\text{add}}(D)$, for this special case (i.e.\ no minimization over free parameters).
-Specifically, let $\mathrm{var}(X|Y)$ denote the minimum possible MSE in estimating $X$ from $Y$, i.e.,

-Moreover, let the additive noise $N$ be zero-mean Gaussian distributed with variance $0<\theta<\infty$.
-Then, we define the simplied version of the ARDF in the following way:
+Let the additive noise $N$ be zero-mean Gaussian distributed with variance $0<\theta<\infty$.
+Then, we define the simplified version of the ARDF in the following way: